-United Methodists seek to alleviate conditions that undermine quality of life and limit the opportunity to flourish as we believe God intends for all.
+United Methodists seek to alleviate conditions that undermine quality of life and limit the opportunity to flourish.
 More

-We believe the church can play a significant role in treating and preventing diseases such as HIV/AIDS and malaria.
+We believe the church can play a significant role in treating and preventing diseases like HIV/AIDS and malaria.
 More

 Responding to Disaster